rchillyard/TableParser/README.md

 In order for _TableParser_ to know how to construct a case class (or tuple) from a set of values, an implicit ionstance of _CellParser[T]_ must be in scope.
-This is achieved via invoking a method (from object Formats) of the following form: where _f_ is a function which which takes _N_ parameters of types _P1, P2, ...
+This is achieved via invoking a method (from object Parsers) of the following form: where _f_ is a function which which takes _N_ parameters of types _P1, P2, ...
 Pn_ respectively, and where _T_ is the type to be constructed: